hbarrien/Getting-and-Cleaning-Data-Course-Project/README.md

 R script location: https://github.com/hbarrien/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R
 Code book location: https://github.com/hbarrien/Getting-and-Cleaning-Data-Course-Project/blob/master/CodeBook.md

+## Data collection, transformation, cleaning, and results generation steps
+1. Set the download URL, the download directory name, the downloaded zip file name, and resulting (unzipped) data directory name
+2. Make sure the download directory exists
+3. Download and unzip the data files.
+Overwrite exisiting file, if any
+4. Set the working directory name for this project
+5. Read the Features and Activitiy Labels file names
+6. Train data
+   6.1.
+Set the train Subjects, Activity, and Data file names
+   6.2.
+Read train files
+   6.3.
+Change the train Subjects and Activity column names
+   6.4.
+Use descriptive activity names to name the activities in the data set
+   6.5.
+Change train data set column names
+   6.6.
+Column-bind the train Subjects, Activity, and Data files
+7. Test data
+   7.1.
+Set the test Subjects, Activity, and Data file names
+   7.2.
+Read test files
+   7.3.
+Change the test Subjects and Activity column names
+   7.4.
+Use descriptive activity names to name the activities in the data set
+   7.5.
+Change test data set column names
+   7.6.
+Column-bind the test Subjects, Activity, and Data files
+8. Merge the train and test data tables
+9. Remove Activity NAs reported during the merge
+10. Means and standard deviations data table
+   10.1.
+Extract the means and standard deviations features for each measurement
+   10.2.
+Appropriately label the data set with descriptive variable names
+11. From the means and standard deviations data tabe, create a second, independent tidy data set with the average of each variable for each activity and each subject

 ## Results - tidy data examples

 ### a) STR of the merged train and test data sets